First observation of gravitational waves: Event detection

-GW150914 was detected by the LIGO detectors in Hanford, Washington state, and Livingston, Louisiana, USA, at 9:50:45 UTC on 14 September 2015.
+GW150914 was detected by the LIGO detectors in Hanford, Washington, and Livingston, Louisiana, at 9:50:45 UTC on 14 September 2015.
 The LIGO detectors were operating in "engineering mode", meaning that they were operating fully but had not yet begun a formal "research" phase (which was due to commence three days later on 18 September), so initially there was a question as to whether the signals had been real detections or simulated data for testing purposes before it was ascertained that they were not tests.

 The chirp signal lasted over 0.2 seconds, and increased in frequency and amplitude in about 8 cycles from 35 Hz to 250 Hz.
 The signal is in the audible range and has been described as resembling the "chirp" of a bird; astrophysicists and other interested parties the world over excitedly responded by imitating the signal on social media upon the announcement of the discovery.
 (The frequency increases because each orbit is noticeably faster than the one before during the final moments before merging.)

 The trigger that indicated a possible detection was reported within three minutes of acquisition of the signal, using rapid ('online') search methods that provide a quick, initial analysis of the data from the detectors.
 After the initial automatic alert at 9:54 UTC, a sequence of internal emails confirmed that no scheduled or unscheduled injections had been made, and that the data looked clean.
 After this, the rest of the collaborating team was quickly made aware of the tentative detection and its parameters.

 More detailed statistical analysis of the signal, and of 16 days of surrounding data from 12 September to 20 October 2015, identified GW150914 as a real event, with an estimated significance of at least 5.1 sigma or a confidence level of 99.99994%.
 Corresponding wave peaks were seen at Livingston seven milliseconds before they arrived at Hanford.
 Gravitational waves propagate at the speed of light, and the disparity is consistent with the light travel time between the two sites.
 The waves had traveled at the speed of light for more than a billion years.

 At the time of the event, the Virgo gravitational wave detector (near Pisa, Italy) was offline and undergoing an upgrade; had it been online it would likely have been sensitive enough to also detect the signal, which would have greatly improved the positioning of the event.
 GEO600 (near Hannover, Germany) was not sensitive enough to detect the signal.
 Consequently, neither of those detectors was able to confirm the signal measured by the LIGO detectors.